 Conclusion

 Installing EPDM rubber roofing is a smart solution for flat or low-slope roofs.
 It’s affordable, strong, and offers great resistance to water, heat, and UV rays.
-By following a clear installation process and using the right tools and materials, you can make sure the roof holds up for many years.
+By following a clear installation process and using the correct tools and materials, you can make sure the roof holds up for many years.

 FAQs